Sundays with Nazifa

-Nazfia: My first ever pop-up was in 2014.
-It was called Number 88, which is my favourite number.
-I started by selling photography, and then everything else sort of fell into place.
+Nazifa: My first ever pop-up was in 2014.
+It was called Number 88, my favourite number.
+I started by selling photography then everything else sort of fell into place.

-Nazfia: I was having breakfast with a friend of mine at Shoreditch House, and at the time we were doing the SUITCASE pop-up on Fulham Road.
+Nazifa: I was having breakfast with a friend at Shoreditch House, and at the time we were doing the SUITCASE pop-up on Fulham Road.
 After breakfast I was walking down the street and I saw this site.
 I thought wow that would make an amazing store and it was one of those thoughts that really stuck with me.

-I pushed the estate agents about getting it and they said absolutely no. But I persisted and kept contacting them asking if I could at least meet the landlord and have her come check out the SUITCASE pop-up.
+I pushed the estate agents about getting it and they said absolutely no. But I persisted, for a month I kept contacting them asking if I could at least meet the landlord and have her come check out the SUITCASE pop-up.
 Without telling me, she came, saw the pop-up and bought some bits and pieces.
 Then I got a call from her saying why don’t you come and meet me.
 She checked all my financials, we bonded, I got it and we still have a great relationship.

 You launched an online store earlier this year too?

-Nazfia: I’m still getting my mind around online.
-I love the physical spaces and being here and meeting the customers.
-But we’re establishing our own brand and we have to have an online presence to do that.
+Nazifa: I’m still getting my mind around online.
+I love physical space and being here and meeting the customers.
+But we’re establishing our own brand and we have to have an online presence for that.

-The store always looked incredible, how often do you rearrange?
+The store always looks incredible, how often do you rearrange?

 How often are you in store?

-Nazfia: I spend half a day here everyday.
-If I sit at the bar I speak to Steven too much and get no work done.
-We also have an office.
+Nazifa: I spend half a day here everyday.
+If I sit at the bar I speak to Stephen too much and get no work done, so we also have an office.